CodeGenixU/Class-Management-System/README.md

 ├── new_test_window.py         # Add new test interface
 ├── output_window.py           # Data viewing and analysis interface
 ├── First_interface.py         # Welcome screen
-├── SQLentry.py                # SQL utility functions
-├── Access.txt                 # Database credentials (not included)
+├── SQLentry.py                # SQL utility functions for creating sample database ├── Access.txt                 # Database credentials
-├── SQL.txt                    # Sample SQL commands
+├── SQL.txt                    # Sample SQL commands for sample database
 ├── requirements.txt           # Python dependencies
-└── README.md                  # This file
+├── README.md                  # This file
+└──  Images/                   # Sample images for reference
 ```

 ## 💡 Usage Guide

 ### First Time Setup

+1. Check that MySQL server is running and accessible
+2. Ensure `Access.txt` contains correct database credentials
-1. Run `main.py`
+3. Run `main.py` to initialize the database and tables
-2. The application will automatically create the database and required tables
+4. The application will automatically create the database and required tables
-3. A welcome screen will appear with project information
+5. A welcome screen will appear with project information
-4. Click "OK, done" to proceed to the main window
+6. Click "OK, done" to proceed to the main window

 ### Adding Students